BrandonDevMn/StoryStack-Web/spec.md

 ## Overview

-Build a Progressive Web App (PWA) called **StoryShelf** using vanilla HTML + JavaScript, optimized for iPads and iPhones, that randomly selects books from a “to be read” (TBR) list.
+Build a Progressive Web App (PWA) called **StoryShelf** using vanilla HTML + JavaScript, optimized for iPads and iPhones, that randomly selects books from a "to be read" (TBR) list.
 The app should be installable on mobile devices and work as a standalone application.

+## Development Guidelines

+### Code Quality
+- Write simple, easy to read, well-commented code
+- Use only HTML, CSS, and JavaScript (no frameworks or libraries)
+- Ensure code is self-documenting with clear variable and function names

 ## Core Functionality

+### File Structure
+- **Entry point:** `index.html`
+- **App icon:** `icon.jpg` (expected to be present)
+- Include `manifest.json` for PWA functionality
+- Include `sw.js` (service worker) for offline support

+### iOS PWA Requirements
+- Support iOS "Add to Home Screen" functionality
+- Include proper meta tags for iOS Safari
+- Ensure responsive design for iPad and iPhone
+- Handle iOS safe areas and notches

+### UI/UX Requirements
+- **Bottom Navigation:** Always include tabs at the bottom of the screen
+- **Left Tab:** Main function of the app (primary feature) - Picker Tab (📚)
+- **Right Tab:** About tab (app information, version, etc.) - About Tab (ℹ️)
+- **Middle Tabs:** Additional features as needed
+- Design should be touch-friendly with appropriate tap targets
+- Follow iOS design patterns and conventions

+### Technical Specifications
+- Viewport meta tag optimized for iOS
+- Apple-specific meta tags for PWA behavior
+- Touch icon declarations
+- Service worker for caching and offline functionality
+- Responsive CSS for various iOS device sizes

 ### Tab Navigation System